-There are many ways to get to know New York: flying over its skies in a helicopter, walking among its imposing skyscrapers, or spotting its skyline from afar.
-But what about (never better said!) moving like a fish in the water around the city?
+There are many ways to get to know New York: flying over its skies in a helicopter, walking among its imposing skyscrapers or spotting its skyline aboard a ferry.
+On this occasion, so that you can move like a fish in water around the city (never better said!)
 I'll tell you how to use the NYC Ferry.
-Are you up for it?
+Are you in?

 1. What is the NYC Ferry?

-The NYC Ferry was created to improve connectivity between New York's boroughs and to relieve congestion on the often crowded subway.
-You'll recognize them because they are blue and white boats that act as a sort of water bus to transport the city's inhabitants.
+The NYC Ferry was created to improve the connection between the boroughs of New York and to decongest the often crowded subway.
+You will recognize them because they are blue and white boats that act as water buses to transport the city's inhabitants.

 However, it is also a fun adventure for tourists.
 After all, it is a cheaper alternative to the tourist cruises and allows you to see the wonderful Manhattan skyline as well.

-2. How much does it cost to ride the NYC Ferry?
+2. How much does the NYC Ferry ride cost?

-Although the ride is not free, a ride for the NYC Ferry only costs $ 2.75, the same as the subway.
+Although the ride is not free, a ride on the NYC Ferry is only $2.75, the same as the subway.
 This ticket is valid for 90 minutes, during which time you can transfer between different ferry lines at no extra cost.

-If you are staying in New York for a longer period of time, you may want to purchase the 30-day pass with which you can travel on all ferry lines without limit.
-The price is $ 121.
+If you are staying in New York for a longer period of time, you may want to purchase a 30-day pass which allows unlimited travel on all ferry lines.
+The price is $121.
 At the moment there are no unlimited daily or weekly passes.
-I recommend you visit the official NYC Ferry website for specifics on prices and schedules.
+I recommend that you visit the official NYC Ferry website for specific prices and schedules.

 Do children pay?

-On the NYC Ferry, children under 4 feet tall can ride free when accompanied by an adult.
+Children under 1.10 meters can travel for free on the NYC Ferry when accompanied by an adult.
 If you are traveling with infants there is space on the ferry to store strollers.

 Can I travel with my bicycle?

-Yes, if you're taking a bike tour of New York, you'll be interested to know that for a $ 1 surcharge you can take your bike on the ferry and ride around the city at your leisure.
-The adult single ticket with this extra costs a total of $ 3.75.
+Yes, if you're taking a bike tour of New York, you'll be interested to know that for a $1 surcharge you can take your bike on the ferry and ride around the city with complete freedom.
+A single adult ticket with this surcharge costs a total of $3.75.

 Can I use the same ticket for the round trip?